Libensemble/libensemble/libensemble/tests/scaling_tests/forces/forces_adv/readme.md

 and in Balsam scripts:

   <dbase_name> The name of an initialized balsam database.
-               (with max_connections enough for number of workers)
+               (with max_connections enough for the number of workers)

 The included scripts are.